 In his text ‘An Encouragement of Learning,’ Fukuzawa Yukichi, founder of Keio University, wrote ‘The difference between the wise man and the fool is that one studies and the other does not.

-Chairman of the Board, Takeda Pharmaceutical Company Limited
+Corporate Counselor, Takeda Pharmaceutical Company Limited

 To ensure the future of Japan, Asia and the world, there is an urgent need for top-level education that combines the concepts of national identity and global citizenship.